cvonfeldt/microsoft-sentinel-investigations/SOAR-Playbook-OktaMFA-Response-Pt1/README.md

 The email includes incident name, severity, VirusTotal malicious detection count, reputation score, AS owner, country, and the direct Sentinel incident URL for one-click investigation

+- **Note: Dynamic incident info extraction** - We see the incident name, severity, and URL are blank becuase it ran it as a test without a real incident properly wired.
+When triggered by an actual Okta MFA incident through an automation rule, these fields will populate automatically with the fields they are mapped to in Okta table.
 ---
 <br>